What is an Ethernet Patch Cable?

 Cat5e works well for home and small business networks and supports speeds to 1 Gigabit.
 This is the least costly choice, and the minimum Category recommended for any Ethernet network.
 It handles data well, but PoE support may become a concern when lengths get longer due to a thinner copper conductor.

-Cat6 works well for home, business and public buildings and supports speeds from 1 Gigabit to 10 Gigabit depending upon length and the IEEE network protocol in use, such as NBASE-T. This is by far and away the most versatile option when costs are also taken into account.
+Cat6 patch cables work well for home, business and public buildings and supports speeds from 1 Gigabit to 10 Gigabit depending upon length and the IEEE network protocol in use, such as NBASE-T. This is by far and away the most versatile option when costs are also taken into account.

 Cat6A is the most forward-looking choice of the three grades of Ethernet and supports 10 Gigabit speeds to the maximum distance that Ethernet can be run.